Lujaina-ali32/Lujaina-ali32/README.md

 <p align="center">

-_"First, solve the problem.
-Then, write the code."_
+"First, solve the problem.
+Then, write the code."
-– John Johnson
+— John Johnson

 </p>